 $6 billion in taxes comes from the RV industry a year.

-A survey of RV manufacturers showed wholesale shipments of RVs in September 2019 were up by 2.2% compared with September 2018.
+A survey of manufacturers showed wholesale shipments in September 2019 were up by 2.2% compared with September 2018.

-Browse the table below for a full list of sales of RVs by state.
+Browse the table below for a full list of sales by state.

 RV Sales by State (million)

-The RV market is big business in the US; providing over $114 billion a year to the economy and $18 billion in sales.
-The RV industry contributes a huge amount to the outdoor recreation economy, $6 billion in taxes and employs around 600,000 people in the US.
+The RV industry is big business in the US; providing over $114 billion a year to the economy and $18 billion in sales.
+The RV industry has a big economic impact and contributes a huge amount to the outdoor recreation economy, $6 billion in taxes and employs around 600,000 people in the US.

-98% of RVs sold are manufactured in the US, but which state sells the most RVs?
+According to the RV industry association (RVIA) 98% of recreational vehicles sold are manufactured in the US, but which state sells the most RVs?
 The highest number of RV sales by state is Indiana ($6.8 billion), California ($2.2 billion) and Texas ($1.8 billion).
 This is no surprise as Indiana is home to the majority of RV Headquarters including Thor Industries, Forest River and Avion International Llc.
 Elkhart, Indiana has been dubbed ‘RV Capital of the World.’

-Americans have the largest RV ownership market, around 40 million people and 9 million families in the US own an RV.
+Americans have the largest ownership market, around 40 million people and 9 million families in the US own one.